awalon/MailToTelegramForwarder/README.md

 - imaplib2
 ```

-For Debian 10.x (Buster) these packages have to be installed:
+For Debian 11.x (Bullseye) these packages have to be installed:

+**Hint**: python3-python-telegram-bot could be available with Bullseye
+(Testing, 25th of May 2012)
 ```
 sudo apt install python3-python-telegram-bot python3-imaplib2
 ```